petemit/WouldYouRather/README.md

 This simple project is a fun and simple "Would You Rather" question game allowing multiple users to create questions with two options, as well as answer those questions.
 The app also includes a leaderboard to allow users to compete on the number of combined answered questions and questions asked.

 ## Technologies used
-React, Redux, React-Redux, some React-Bootstrap (for some UI)
+React, Redux, React-Redux, some React-Bootstrap (for some UI), and the React-Redux-Loading-Bar

 ## How to Launch

 Please run
 `npm install`
 `npm start`

+## Database

+The database is a faux database that mimics an async database.
+It comes from starter code from Udacity for the Would You Rather project.
+The following section is a description of this starter data as well as the API.

 # Starter code description